Sanjay Sangma

 Sanjay A. Sangma (born 1975) is an Indian politician from Meghalaya.
-He is a member of the Meghalaya Legislative Assembly from Mahendraganj Assembly constituency, which is reserved for Scheduled Tribe community, in South West Garo Hills district.
+He is a member of the Meghalaya Legislative Assembly from the Mahendraganj Assembly constituency, which is reserved for Scheduled Tribe community, in South West Garo Hills district.
 He won the 2023 Meghalaya Legislative Assembly election representing the National People's Party.

 Early life and education

 Sangma is from Mahendraganj, South West Garo Hills district, Meghalaya.
-He is the son of late Abdul Jalil Khan.
+He is the son of the late Abdul Jalil Khan.
 He studied Class 8 at Don Bosco Higher Secondary School, Tura, West Garo Hills, Meghalaya and passed the examinations in 1988.
 His wife is a government employee.

 Career

-Sangma won from Mahendraganj Assembly constituency representing National People's Party in the 2023 Meghalaya Legislative Assembly election.
-He polled 13,560 votes and defeated his nearest rival, Dikkanchi D. Shira of All India Trinamool Congress, by a margin of 1,718 votes.
+Sangma won the Mahendraganj Assembly constituency representing the National People's Party in the 2023 Meghalaya Legislative Assembly election.
+He polled 13,560 votes and defeated his nearest rival, Dikkanchi D. Shira of the All India Trinamool Congress, by a margin of 1,718 votes.